 ‘Having just got a job on Roman Road, I wanted to learn more about the local area.’
 Tom wanted to be able to give back to the local area ‘whilst potentially being able to use imagery from the work with your magazine for personal/university projects’.
 The best bits?
 ‘Getting to go to places and photograph places out of the public domain.
 It’s also interesting to meet the people behind the driving force of East London (the stables and fire station).
 What has Tom learned?
 ‘I’m constantly learning new things, both photographically and in other ways, and this opportunity has further added to this.’
 See all work by Tom Keeling.

-Ludlow is passionate about being involved in projects of social benefit.
+Matt Ludlow is a freelance copywriter who is passionate about being involved in projects of social benefit.
 When he left his job in the charity sector to develop his writing skills, Ludlow wanted to find an opportunity that would allow him have a social impact and enhance his portfolio and profile as a writer. ‘ What does he enjoy most?
 ‘The investigative side because it enables me to learn fascinating, previously unknown things about a topic.
 It also provides clarity on how I will proceed to shape the articles.
 So it’s an exciting part of the creative process.’
 The opportunity has allowed Ludlow to grow professionally.
 ‘I’ve learned that the angle at which you approach a story is of equal importance to the story itself.’
 Read Ludlow’s piece about the history of the London Buddhist Centre.
 See all work by Matt Ludlow.

 Claire Watts specialises in shooting architecture and shot Cranbrook Estate as part of a personal project for Architecture Week.
 Watts has lived in Bethnal Green for five years and loves waking up to the squawk of parakeets on their way to Victoria Park.
 See all work by Claire Watts.